-On May 17, 2017, the Company granted an aggregate of 180,000 stock options to employees and consultants at an exercise price of \$0.72, expiring on May 17, 2019.
-On the grant date, 40,000 options vested and 140,000 options will vest on November 1, 2017.
+On May 17, 2017, the Company granted an aggregate of 480,000 stock options to employees and consultants at an exercise price of \$0.72, expiring on the date that is 2 years from the date of grant.
 All stock options will be subject to a four-month hold period in accordance with the policies of the TSX Venture Exchange.
+The vesting periods are as follows: